DalavanCloud/arabic-scribe/README.md

 5. Sampling calculates tsteps from the length of the passed character.
 6. Our own pretrained model on these changes and real life samples.
 7. Correcting some links from original project readme.
+8. Sampling lines with spaces.
-8. More details about next trials in TODO.md
+9. More details about next trials in TODO.md.
+10. Naive implementation of dynamic sampling input tsteps calculation.

 Samples
 --------